Know Your Asthma Triggers

 - Prevent asthma symptoms and asthma flares by staying away from things that make your asthma worse.

 - Asthma triggers are everywhere; outside, in businesses, at your work place, schools, everywhere.
 Triggers can also be found in your home.
 You can determine what triggers might exist in your home, by assessing your entire home for triggers.
-Use an Asthma Home Environment Checklist to identify triggers and how to approach removal or reducing exposure to that specific asthma trigger.
+Use an Asthma Home Environment Checklist (PDF) to identify triggers and how to approach removal or reducing exposure to that specific asthma trigger.

 - Work with your health care provider to identify what triggers make your asthma worse and how to avoid and/or get rid of them.